Updated Date: 09th February 2022

-With top ranked universities, research facilities and endless opportunities, Study in UK has been a favorite to Indian students since long.
-After Brexit, there are lot of confusing notions around UK, needed to be addressed.
+With top-ranked universities, research facilities, and endless opportunities, studying in UK has been a favorite for Indian students for since long.
+After Brexit, there are a lot of confusing notions around UK, that needed to be addressed.
 So how does it stand for Indian students in UK in the upcoming years?
-Here are all the important things you need to know, if you are someone who is confused about studying in UK.
+Here are all the important things you need to know if you are someone who is confused about studying in UK.

 Myths about Indian Students in UK Struggles:

-There are some misconception among the students regarding what UK will hold as a study abroad destination, and here we are trying to clear them for you:
+There are some misconceptions among the students regarding what the UK will hold as a study abroad destination, and here we are trying to clear them for you:

 UK is Expensive:

-There is a misconception on the certainty of job after studying in UK.
+There is a misconception about the certainty of a job after studying in UK.
 That is not true at all.
 The Universities in UK have close ties with the companies based there for the internship opportunities for students.
-UK invites a number of skilled workers, and a large number of the visas granted includes Indian Visa holders.
+UK invites a number of skilled workers, and a large number of the visas granted include Indian Visa holders.
 Additionally, UK has 2000 places for the candidates who are willing to set up their own business in UK once they have completed their studies.

 UK student Visa New Rules